MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sensor-data-intelligence/sdi-scenario-asset-maintenance.md

 1. Go to **Asset management \> Setup \> Sensor Data Intelligence \> Scenarios** to open the **Scenarios** page.
 1. In the **Asset maintenance** scenario box, select **Configure** to launch the setup wizard for this scenario.
 1. The wizard starts with the **Sensors** page.
 Select **New** to add a new sensor to the grid and set the following values for it:
     - **Sensor ID** - Enter the ID of the sensor you are using.
-(If you are using the Raspberry PI Azure IoT Online Simulator and have set it up as described previously in this article, then enter *AssetMaintenance*.)
+(If you are using the Raspberry PI Azure IoT Online Simulator and have set it up as described in [Set up a simulated sensor for testing](sdi-set-up-simulated-sensor.md), then enter *AssetMaintenance*.)
     - **Sensor description** - Enter a description of the sensor.

 1. Repeat the previous step for each sensor you want to add for now.
 You can come back and add more sensors at any time.
 1. Select **Next**.
 1. The **Business record mapping** page opens.
 In the **Sensors** section, select the record for the sensor you defined in the previous step.
 1. In the **Business record mapping** section, select **New** to add a new row to the grid.
 1. The new row should automatically show a **Business record type** of *Assets(EntAssetObjectTable)*.
 For this row, set **Business record** to the resource you are monitoring with the selected sensor.
-(If you are using the sample data created earlier in this article, set it to *AK-101, AK-101 Air Knife for Line 1*.)
+(If you are using the demo data created earlier in this article, set it to *AK-101, AK-101 Air Knife for Line 1*.)
 1. Right after you select a business record type for the previous row, a second row is automatically added to the grid, this time with a **Business record type** of *Counters(EntAssetCounterType)*.
 For this row, set **Business record** to asset counter you are updating based on signals from the selected sensor.
-(If you are using the sample data created earlier in this article, set it to *ProductionHr, Production hours*.)
+(If you are using the demo data created earlier in this article, set it to *ProductionHr, Production hours*.)
 1. Select **Next**.
 1. The **Activate sensors** page opens.
 In the grid, select the sensor you just added and then select **Activate**.
 Each activated sensor in the grid shows a check in its **Active** column.
 1. Select **Finish**.